Bhoanj

-Bhoanj is a village in the Punjab province of Pakistan.
+Bhowanj is a village in the Punjab province of Pakistan.
 It is located at the distance of around 15 km from the city of Jhelum.
-Bhoanj is located at the banks of Upper Jhelum Canal.
+Bhowanj is located at the banks of Upper Jhelum Canal.

-Bhoanj is located in a valley between Tilla Jogian mountain range and the hills of Pubbi.
+Bhowanj is located in a valley between Tilla Jogian mountain range and the hills of Pubbi.

 The village has a government schools for both boys and girls and there is also a couple of clinics providing medical facilities.

 Demographics

-The population of village Bhoanj is around 8000 persons with 55% male and 45% female ratio.
+The population of village Bhowanj is around 3000 persons with 55% male and 45% female ratio.

 Economy

-Bhoanj is a rapidly growing village and the expansion is fed by growing number of its residents finding work and doing businesses in other major cities of Pakistan and quite a few of them are living and working in other countries mainly UAE, Kuwait, Qatar, Saudi Arabia, France, United Kingdom and Spain to name a few.
+Bhowanj is a rapidly growing village and the expansion is fed by growing number of its residents finding work and doing businesses in other major cities of Pakistan and quite a few of them are living and working in other countries mainly UAE, Kuwait, Qatar, Saudi Arabia, France, United Kingdom, Spain, South Africa and ireland to name a few.

 Transport

-Bhoanj is very well connected the outside world with a good road connection to the city of Jhelum which is at half an hour drive away.
+Bhowanj is very well connected the outside world with a good road connection to the city of Jhelum which is at half an hour drive away.
 The capital Islamabad can be reached in just over 2 hours through the Grand Trunk Road (GT Road).
 The nearest airport is Sialkot airport but most of the population prefer Islamabad or Lahore airports for domestic and international travels.